Bafut Wars

 The Bafut Wars were a series of wars fought in the early 20th century between the troops of the Fon of Bafut and German-backed troops of neighbouring fondoms and German troops.

 The wars ultimately led to a defeat for the Fon of Bafut, forcing him into exile, and making the Fondom of Bafut part of the German protectorate of Kamerun.

+During the Bafut Wars, the strategic landscape was characterized by two distinct types of settlements.
+Primarily, there were the semi-autonomous villages, each governed by its own chief known as the atangchuo, who played a crucial role as the war planner.
+These villages operated with a degree of independence but were intricately linked to the central authority under various conditions that dictated their relationship dynamics.
+These conditions often influenced alliances, resource sharing, and military strategies during the conflicts that ensued in the region.